Swatigupta1997/SwatiGupta1997.github.io/_posts/2019-06-08-basic-statistics-functions-in-python.md

 #### So, Lets get down to buisness!

-first, import the pandas library, and load your dataset.
+First, import the pandas library in your jupyter notebook, and load your dataset as shown below.
 I am assuming the dataset to be one that contains student marks for various subjects, for ease of understanding.

 ```
 import pandas as pd